Furnace Filters and Air Conditioner Filters

 If you suffer with allergies, asthma, skin irritations, or any other health issue that can be negatively impacted by air quality then you need more than the standard air filter.
 We recommend the Merv 11 filters that are deeper providing more surface area for capturing debris as well as bacteria & spores.
 Because of the additional surface space between each fold the Merv 11 filter can hold much more debris and thus does not have to be changed as frequently – in fact you only need to change it every 6 to 8 months.

-When you compare the Merv 11 to a standard air filter (as seen below) the difference is obvious.
-Of course this thicker filter will not fit where your standard filter goes – your venting will require a minor modification to install the Merv 11 frame that holds the filter in place.
+When you compare the standard filter (on the left) to the Merv 11 filter (as seen below) the difference is obvious.
+Of course this thicker filter will not fit where your standard filter goes – your duct work next to your furnace will require a minor modification to install the Merv 11 frame that holds the filter in place.
 If you would like to learn more about this give us a call and we can provide you with an estimate to upgrade your current venting.

 Regardless of the type of filter you use, check it regularly.
 A reminder on your calendar is all you need or you can sign up for our email notifications where we remind you via email when it is time to change your filters, turn off outside water before winter, and other important notices that affect local Ottawa home owners, if you have had services from us before and provided your email address you are already a Francis Elite Member).